 Figure 5.2.1-1: Overall non-roaming reference architecture of policy and charging control framework for the 5G System (service based representation)

-Figure 5.2.1-1a: Overall non-roaming reference architecture of policy and charging control framework for the 5G System (reference point representation)
+Figure 5.2.1-1a: Overall non-roaming reference architecture of policy and charging control framework with a PCF providing session and non-session related policy control for the 5G System (reference point representation)

+Figure 5.2.1-1b: Overall non-roaming reference architecture of policy and charging control framework with a PCF providing session related policy control and a PCF providing non-session policy control for the 5G System (reference point representation)

 NOTE 1: The N4 reference point is not part of the 5G Policy Framework architecture but shown in the figures for completeness.
 See TS 23.501 [2] for N4 reference point definition.